Extracting representations of cognition across neuroimaging studies improves brain decoding: Discussion on the model design

-We argue that using the joint objective~\eqref{eq:nature_joint} improves decoding performance because the data from every study influences the model weights in both the second layer \textit{and} all components of the third layer.
+We argue that using the joint objective~\eqref{eq:nature_joint} improves decoding performance because the data from every study influence the model weights in both the second layer \textit{and} all components of the third layer.
 This can be measured as follows.
 We compare the performance of learning task-optimized networks on all studies but a target one, before using the second layer as a fixed dimension reduction for fitting a decoder from the target (unobserved) study.
 Using this technique, information transfer from the corpus to the new study can only be imputed to the fact that the second layer has captured a dimension reduction for brain images that is efficient for decoding in general.
 In other words, the task optimized networks learned on N - 1 studies form a universal prior of cognition that generalizes to new paradigms.

 We observe in \autoref{fig:comparison_method_transfer} that decoding cognitive processes from externally learned MSTON indeed performs better than decoding from voxels (3.7\% mean accuracy gain, 67\% experiments with net increase\footnote{Due the fact that half-split folds are overlapping and performance betweens studies are interacting, model comparison experiments are not independent.
 This suggests to report the amount of advantageous model comparisons instead of classical null hypothesis testing, that assumes independence of trials.}).
-On the other hand, it performs worse than training a low-dimensional representation of brain images using all studies, including the target one, during training (1.9\% mean accuracy gain, 75\% experiments with net increase).
+On the other hand, leveraging a low-dimensional representation of brain images using all studies, including the target one, during training (1.9\% mean accuracy gain, 75\% experiments with net increase) performs even better.
 This can only be explained by the fact that joint objective also fosters transfer between the classification heads of the third layer during training.